 We were greatly surprised by how well Facebook groups worked.
-They turned out to generate a decent amount of leads at low cost:
+They turned out to generate a decent amount of leads at a low cost:

 We ran 15 mailing campaigns, sending over 65 000 emails to our subscribers.
 And we got some promising results: